Program Requirements and Opportunities

 The Course Catalog also sets out the College requirements.
 Students must comply with the College requirements published at the time they enter Bryn Mawr College.

-Students may complete a minor in Creative Writing, Dance or Theater and may submit an application to major in Creative Writing, Dance or Theater through the independent major program.
+Students may complete a minor in Dance or Theater and may submit an application to major in Dance or Theater through the independent major program.
 Students may complete a major in Fine Arts or a major or minor in Music at Haverford College.
-English majors may complete a concentration in Creative Writing.

 Courses in the arts are designed to prepare students who might wish to pursue advanced training in their fields and are also for those who want to broaden their academic studies with work in the arts that is conducted at a serious and disciplined level.
 Courses are offered at introductory as well as advanced levels.